panda3d/panda3d-docs/programming/terrain/geometrical-mipmapping.rst

 Notes
 ~~~~~

--  For a full function overview, see the API reference.
+-  For a full function overview, see the :class:`~panda3d.core.GeoMipTerrain`
+   page in the API Reference.

 -  The GeoMipTerrain generates texture coordinates between 0 and 1, making the
    texture stretched over the entire terrain.
 If you are using a shader, please